Overview

 1.5

-This course introduces basic terminology related to the head, neck and oral cavity structures.
+This course introduces basic terminology related to the structures of the head, neck, and the oral cavity.
 Tooth structure, the function of dental tissues in health, and pathological conditions will be discussed.
-Learners will apply the theory of the dental care process in a lab setting.
+Learners will be provided with the opportunity to apply theory of the dental process of care in a lab setting.

 3